VLeads/VLeads/README.md

 My name is Vishal Kumar.
-I am an Aspiring FullStack developer.
+I am a FullStack developer.
 I love doing side-projects and to date have made many of them.
 Please have a look at my [GitHub repositories](https://github.com/vleads?tab=repositories) to know more about them.

 <a href="mailto:leader.vishalkumar@gmail.com">Mail ID</a>